MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-upgrading-extensions.md

 ---
 author: jswymer
-title: "Upgrading an Extension V" to a new version"
+title: "Upgrading an Extension V2 to a new version"
 description: "Describes how to add code to upgrade data in a new extension version." ms.custom: na ms.date: 11/10/2017